kaltura/DeveloperPortalDocs/documentation/PlayKit/Create-new-analytics-plugin-Android.md

 [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-This article describes the steps required for building a new analytics plugin on Android devices.
+This article describes the steps required for building a New Analytics Plugin on Android devices.

-## Creating a New Class for the Plugin
+## Create a New Class for the Plugin

 The class must extend the PKPlugin to integrate with the Kaltura Video Player.

-Steps to configure the plugin protected functions -
+To configure the plugin protected functions, follow these steps:

-1. Adding a factory function - enables the player to create new instance of the plugin and register the new plugin
+1. Add a factory function - this enables the Kaltura Video Player to create a new instance of the Analytics Plugin and register the new plugin.
 ```
 public static final Factory factory = new Factory() {
         @Override